gnikolovski/behance_block/README.txt

 ------------

 1. Install the module as usual.
-2. Go to "Extend" and enable the Behance API module.
+2. Go to "Extend" and enable the Behance Block module.

 CONFIGURATION
 -------------

-In order to get access to the Behance API you need a unique API key.
+In order to get access to the Behance Block you need a unique API key.
 Go to https://www.behance.net/dev/register, and register your app.
-After that, go to "Configuration" -> "WEB SERVICES" -> "Behance API" and enter your API key and portfolio owner's Username or ID.
+After that, go to "Configuration" -> "WEB SERVICES" -> "Behance Block" and enter your API key and portfolio owner's Username or ID.